scerioli/Global-Preferences-Survey/Article/Appendix.md

 ## Reproducing the Plots of the Main Article

 To reproduce the plot of Figure 1A of the original article @doi:10.1126/science.aas9899, we grouped the countries in quartiles based on the logarithm of their average GDP p/c, extracted the mean of each preference from the gender coefficients (the $\beta_1^c$) of the countries for each quartile, after standardizing them.
 The same method was applied to the GEI in correlation to the gender differences for each economic preference, to reproduce the plot in Figure 1C of @doi:10.1126/science.aas9899.
 Then, we related the magnitude of the summarized gender difference coefficients (the first component of the PCA) with the logarithm of the average GDP per capita to see the effect of the economic development.
 This reproduced Figure 1B of the original article.
-We used a linear model to fit the correlation and extract the p-value, and for the plot the variables on the y-axis were additionally transformed as $(y-y_{min})/(y_{max}-y_{min})$.
+We used a linear model to fit the correlation and extract the p-value, and for the plot the variables on the y-axis were additionally transformed as $(y-y_{min})/(y_{max}-y_{min})$, as it was implemented in the original article.
 We applied the same method to extract the correlation between the GEI and the summarized gender preference, to see the effect of gender equality in the countries (Figure 1D,  of @doi:10.1126/science.aas9899).
 Note that here also the GEI is transformed to be on a scale between 0 and 1.
+It is important to underline that such transformation may be misleading, as GEI = 1 does not mean full gender equality (no country achieved this state) as well as GEI = 0 does not necessary mean the full absence of it.

 ![](figures/replication/main_Fig1A.pdf){width=50%}
 ![](figures/replication/main_Fig1B.pdf){width=50%}